Amalchen/Database-Projects/README.md

    ii.
 Repeated code.

    iii.
-Bad "breaking" into files.
+Bad "breaking" code into different files.

    iv.
+Possibly bad naming of each file.

+   v.
 Didn't create functions.

 2) After ordering, when clicking "Checkout", the Order DB-table will clear your orders and your reservation (if it exists).
 3) Smoker, non-smoker option was never implemented.